jdeguire/buildPic32Clang/README.md

 Something like Python 3.8 might be okay.
 If you're using a Debian or similar distribution--say Ubuntu or PopOS--you can get the `build-essential` package for a toolchain.

+For Python, You may need to install `tkinter` from your system's package manager.
+The name of the package will vary based on your distribution, but will likely be something like `python3-tk` or `python3-tkinter`.
+You cannot install this from `pip`, Python's package manager.

-Python packages might also be avaiable from your package manager.
-The package names may vary from distro to distro, but on Ubuntu you need the `python3-tk`, `python3-yaml`, and `python3-sphinx` if you want to build docs.
+You'll also need to install the `pyyaml` and, if you want to build docs, `sphinx` packages.
+Try using `pip install pyyaml sphinx` to do that.
+If you get a message about your environment being "externally managed", then you'll need to use your system's package manager to get those packages.
+The package names may vary from distro to distro, but on Ubuntu you need the `python3-yaml` and `python3-sphinx` packages.
 On some distros, the packages might start with `python` instead of `python3`.

 ### Mac OS
 Mac OS users are unfortunately on their own since I don't currently own a Mac.